-As a recent example, in order to keep the public informed about the departure of the former Superintendent/President, a press release was issued to announce his resignation and attainment of a new position (IVB.6.Press release Arturo Reyes Rio Hondo).
-Soon after, another press release was issued announcing the appointment of an Interim Superintendent/President (IVB6.press release Eileen Cichocki appointment).
-Board agendas are regularly released to the public via press release (IVB6.press release board agenda).
-Additionally, the President reports to the Board all community related events which connect the college to the public (IVB6.BOT CEO Communication).
+As a recent example, in order to keep the public informed about the departure of the former Superintendent/President, a press release was issued to announce his resignation and attainment of a new position (IVB6\01).
+Soon after, another press release was issued announcing the appointment of an Interim Superintendent/President (IVB6\02).
+Board agendas are regularly released to the public via press release (IVB6\03).
+Additionally, the President reports to the Board all community related events which connect the College to the public (IVB6\04).

-The CEO also directs a Social Media presence for the college (IVB6.Screenshot of Facebook posts)
+The CEO also directs a Social Media presence for the College (IVB6 05).